The Foreign and Commonwealth Office (FCO) advise against all travel to:

 avoid any demonstrations or large gatherings of people; if you become aware of any nearby violence, leave the area immediately

 There is a high threat of terrorism including kidnapping across Iraq.
 Terrorist groups operating in Iraq routinely use kidnapping as a tactic.
 Westerners continue to be targeted and many terrorists in Iraq view those engaged in humanitarian aid work or journalism as legitimate targets.
+If you travel to Iraq to fight, and your activities amount to offences against UK terrorism legislation, you could be prosecuted on return to the UK.

-There was a marked increase in the number of terrorist attacks in Iraq in 2013, and this trend has continued in 2014.
+There was a marked increase in the number of terrorist attacks in Iraq in 2013, and this trend continued in 2014.
 Although terrorist incidents have been less frequent in the Kurdistan Region the situation could deteriorate rapidly.
 See Terrorism

 The British Embassy in Baghdad and the British Consulate-General in Erbil are able to offer limited consular assistance only.